-His younger brother, Edward, wasn't as fortunate.
-A corporal in the Union army in the 2nd Connecticut Heavy Artillery, he was shot in the shoulder and thigh and killed at the Battle of Cedar Creek (Va.) on Oct.
+His younger brother, Edward, did not see that day.
+A corporal in the U.S. Army in the 2nd Connecticut Heavy Artillery, he had suffered mortal wounds at the Battle of Cedar Creek (Va.) on Oct.
 19, 1864.
 (See my interactive Cedar Creek panoramas here and here.)
-Afterward, William Hopson's brother was buried with 12 other comrades near the white house of a country doctor, a short distance from the village of Middletown.
+Afterward, William Hopson's brother was buried with 12 other comrades near the white house of a country doctor, a short distance from the village of Middletown, Va.
 Months later, his body was recovered by his brother, George, a minister, and re-buried in Vermont.

 Nearly eight months after Lee surrendered to Grant, William wrote another letter to his sister, this time looking back at his four-year war experience.
 A"hideous dream," he called it.
 It's one of the most beautiful, eloquent -- and haunting -- letters I have read by a Civil War veteran.
 William died in New York in 1873.
 He was only 37.

 “With you I look upon the last dark stormy years as a hideous dream.
 I never could realize it, even when surrounded with war and its attendant horrors.

 I have been in line of battle at the close of a beautiful day and above me and all around me all of God’s creation seemed so harmonious, so peaceful, so smiling, that I would almost forget the terrible scenes in which I was daily engaged.
 Nature did seem to enter her silent protest and I could realize that only man was vile.